MICHAEL REID BEYOND

 The idea of moving from analogue to digital and back to analogue – the oil painting – felt very comfortable.
 The same applied to photographing, manipulating images digitally, printing them out, then using them as the basis for paintings or lightboxes.

-Around that time, digital photography was emerging.
-I went to New York and came back with a Kodak digital camera.
-Early digital images had strange effects – colour fringes, glitches – which I found fascinating.
-The question became how to translate that into painting.
+Early digital images had strange effects – weird colour fringes around forms – which I found fascinating.
+Everything was super low-grade, with weird glitches and strange colours.
+I saw the painterly potential in that.
+The question became how to do that in painting.
 That’s where colour separation came in.

-It creates a glowing quality.
-With opaque paint, light bounces off the surface.
-With transparent pigment, light passes through, hits the white canvas, and comes back out – like stained glass.
 So it might look like a painting of a flower, but really it’s a painting of a photograph of a flower.
 There was always a distance between me and the so-called subject.

 With recent series such as Small Worlds and Lost and Found, you returned to Dutch floral still lifes as source material.
 What prompted that return?